Robin91862/robin-wads/README.md

-# Gabubu WADs Website's source code
-This repository contains the source code of the wads.gabubu.xyz website.

-This is JUST FOR DEVELOPEMENT and is not meant for regular use!

-Any credentials or personal data is not available on this repository.

-For any issues found on my website, please use the "Issues" tab.
+# Robin's Wads

+Welcome to Robin's Wads!
+This repository hosts the source code for the website dedicated to showcasing Robin's custom WAD files.
+While no WAD files are hosted in this repo, you can visit the website for more details, updates, and to explore Robin's creations!